What is Guillain-Barré syndrome?

 How is Guillain-Barré syndrome diagnosed?

-The signs and symptoms of GBS vary.
-It can be difficult to diagnose in its earliest
+The symptoms of GBS vary.
+It can be difficult to diagnose in its earliest stages.

 These symptoms are unique to GBS:

 Symptoms on both sides of the body

 Symptoms appear quickly.
-They may show up within hours or weeks instead of months
+They may show up within hours or weeks instead of months.

 Loss of reflexes

-High protein level in cerebrospinal fluid (CSF) (the fluid that surrounds the spinal
+High protein level in cerebrospinal fluid (CSF).
+CSF is the fluid that surrounds the